In this tutorial, we'll be taking a look at how to scrape YellowPages.com - an online directory of various US-based businesses.

 return previews

-The above function implements a complete scraping loop.
-We generate search URL from given query and location parameters.
+he above function implements a complete scraping loop.
+We generate search URLs from a given query and location parameters.
 Then, we scrape the first results page to extract the total result number and scrape the remaining pages concurrently.
 This is a common pagination web scraping idiom:

-To scrape company data we need to request each company's Yellowpages URL we found previously.
-Let's start with an example URL of a restaurant business ozumo-japanese-restaurant-8083027
+To scrape company data, we need to request each company URL that we found previously.
+Let's start with an example URL of the restaurant business ozumo restaurant:

 from parsel import Selector